-Dilator therapy will help vaginal looseness with a pelvic wand.
-A pelvic wand resembles a tube-shaped sex toy but is a medical device that eases the pain from a tight pelvic floor.
-Highly recommended by physical therapists for strengthening your pelvic floor naturally and without any side effects.
+Dilator therapy will help relax your vaginal muscles.
+A vaginal dilator resembles a tube-shaped sex toy but is a medical device that eases the pain from a tight pelvic floor.
+Highly recommended by physical therapists for relaxing and strengthening your pelvic floor naturally and without any side effects.

 You lie on your back with your legs raised and slowly insert the dilator to ease vaginal tightness.
 The dilator physical therapy is simple in that it targets the painful tissue by encouraging it to release and relax.
 If you have scar tissue that makes your vagina tighter, it helps improve the elasticity so you can let go.